seetadev/Web3-Play-Physics/README.md

 We are developing Covalent API Endpoints, one for fetching the total counter, user details and time stamp and the other for the token_ids of user ratings.

-RockX: We are learning to use RockX Access Node API to deploy and query on the Cronos Mainnet.
-We are still at the testnet stage.